The Fascinating World of Snail

 Mating and Reproduction

-Snails display intriguing mating behaviors that are quite remarkable.
-The majority of land snails are hermaphroditic, meaning they possess both male and female reproductive organs.
-When it comes time to mate, two snails will engage in the exchange of sperm, enabling them to fertilize each other's eggs.
+Snails mate in a unique way.
+Most land snails are hermaphrodites, having male and female organs.
+When mating, they give sperm to each other so both can lay fertilized eggs.
 This process is often accompanied by a courtship ritual, which may involve the exchange of love darts—sharp, calcareous structures that are believed to enhance reproductive success.

 Environmental Impact on Snails Eggs